Bjoerns-TB/voltage_shutdown/README.md

 # ros2_voltage_shutdown
-ROS2-subscriber to shutdown a system below a certaoin voltage level.
+ROS2-subscriber to shutdown a system below a certain voltage level.

 **Input:** Voltage level from a BatteryState topic \
 **Output:** Shutdown command.